meeech/shopify.tmbundle/readme.markdown

 Installation
 ------------

 The simplest way is to install it using the GetBundles bundle.
+This will allow you to always have the latest version.

+For a much better, visual guide, see the [Shopify wiki](http://wiki.shopify.com/Shopify_Textmate_Bundle).

-Otherwise you can just need to download and install the bundle in a few easy steps.
+Otherwise you can just download and install the bundle in a few easy steps.

 * Download the zip file: [http://github.com/meeech/shopify.tmbundle/zipball/master](http://github.com/meeech/shopify.tmbundle/zipball/master)
 * Unzip it